• Skip to primary navigation

 Pro tip: If you’re going to refrigerate these for a day or so before serving, add less milk and cream so that they are a little thicker than you want.
 You will add more cream and milk when they are re-heated.

 When it comes to the best mashed potatoes, I think you should keep it simple.
-Save the bacon and cheese and chives for smashed potatoes or potato skins.
-For make-ahead mashed potatoes, I just add butter, cream, milk and just a little marscapone.
+Save the bacon and cheese and chives for microwave. mashed potatoes or crispy potato skins.
+For make-ahead mashed potatoes, I just add butter, cream, milk and just a little mascarpone.

 • If making ahead of time, let them cool, then cover and refrigerate for up to two days.